microsoft/playwright/docs-src/api-body.md

 If the function passed to the `worker.evaluate` returns a [Promise], then `worker.evaluate` would wait for the promise to resolve and return its value.

-If the function passed to the `worker.evaluate` returns a non-[Serializable] value, then `worker.evaluate` resolves to `undefined`.
+If the function passed to the `worker.evaluate` returns a non-[Serializable] value, then `worker.evaluate` returns `undefined`.
 DevTools Protocol also supports transferring some additional values that are not serializable by `JSON`:
 `-0`, `NaN`, `Infinity`, `-Infinity`, and bigint literals.